1987 Major League Baseball postseason: St. Louis Cardinals vs. San Francisco Giants

 This was the first postseason meeting between the Cardinals and Giants.
-The Cardinals edged out the Giants in seven games, capped off by two shutouts in Games 6 and 7, to reach their third World Series appearance in the last six years (in the process denying a rematch of the 1933 World Series between the Giants and Twins (who were then known as the Washington Senators)).
+The Cardinals edged out the Giants in seven games, capped off by two shutouts in Games 6 and 7, to reach their third World Series in the last six years (in the process denying a rematch of the 1933 World Series between the Giants and Twins (who were then known as the Washington Senators)).

 Greg Mathews pitched seven solid innings as the Cardinals took Game 1 by two runs.
-In Game 2, Dave Dravecky pitched a two-hit complete-game shutout as the Giants won 5-0 to even the series.
+In Game 2, Dave Dravecky pitched a two-hit complete-game shutout as the Giants won 5–0 to even the series.
 In San Francisco for Game 3, the Giants had a 4–0 lead after five innings of play, but the Cardinals came back to win, going on a 6–1 run over the course of the last four innings to win and take a 2–1 series lead.
 In Game 4, Mike Krukow pitched another complete game for the Giants as they won 4–2 to even the series.
-In Game 5, the Cardinals led 3-2 after the top of the fourth, but a two-run RBI single by José Uribe put the Giants ahead for good as they ultimately put up four unanswered runs in the bottom of the fourth to take a 3–2 series lead heading back to St. Louis.
+In Game 5, the Cardinals led 3–2 after the top of the fourth, but a two-run RBI single by José Uribe put the Giants ahead for good as they ultimately put up four unanswered runs in the bottom of the fourth to take a 3–2 series lead heading back to St. Louis.
 John Tudor pitched eight shutout innings as the Cardinals won 1–0 to force a seventh game.
 Danny Cox pitched an eight-hit complete game shutout for the Cardinals as they won Game 7, 6–0, to secure the pennant.

-The Cardinals would not return to the NLCS again until their next postseason appearance in 1996, where they blew a 3–1 series lead to the Atlanta Braves.
-They would win their next pennant in 2004 over the Houston Astros in seven games before falling in the World Series.
+The Cardinals would return to the NLCS in 1996, but fell to the Atlanta Braves in seven games after leading the series 3–1.
+They would win their next pennant in 2004 over the Houston Astros in seven games after being ten outs away from elimination in Game 7, but they would fall in the World Series again.

 The Giants would return to the NLCS two years later, and defeated the Chicago Cubs in five games for the pennant before falling in the World Series.

 The Cardinals and Giants would play each other three more times in the NLCS, in 2002, 2012, and 2014, with the Giants winning all three meetings.